 Often, starting a new job can feel a little disorienting.
 You might be feeling as though you miss the environment of your previous job, or even specific coworkers.
 All of this is pretty typical and most times, we can chalk these thoughts up to growing pains.
 Think back to why you wanted to leave your previous job in the first place, and allow yourself time to adjust.

 Do your best to enjoy your new job.
 Show up on time, maintain a positive outlook, be friendly to those around you, and take pride in your work.
 During this adjustment period, keep your eyes peeled for any major red flags.
-This will help you to better determine whether or not you’ve truly found yourself in a bad situation.
-If you’d like to learn more about how to identify the signs of a toxic workplace, check out our previous blog here.
+This will help you to better determine whether or not you’ve truly found yourself in a bad situation, like a toxic workplace.

 Pros and Cons